jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy1.md

 One of the best methods of preserving the knowledge and the love of truth is to cherish the influences of the Holy Spirit.
 #barnes

+That good thing which was committed unto you keep,— how?— by the Holy Ghost which dwells in us.
+For it is not in the power of a human soul, when instructed with things so great, to be sufficient for the keeping of them.
+And why?
+Because there are many robbers, and thick darkness, and the devil still at hand to plot against us; and we know not what is the hour, what the occasion for him to set upon us.
+How then, he means, shall we be sufficient for the keeping of them?
+By the Holy Ghost; that is if we have the Spirit with us, if we do not expel grace, He will stand by us.
+For, Except the Lord build the house, they labor in vain that build it.
+Except the Lord keep the city, the watchman wakes but in vain.
+Psalm 127:1 This is our wall, this our castle, this our refuge.
+If therefore It dwells in us, and is Itself our guard, what need of the commandment?
+That we may hold It fast, may keep It, and not banish It by our evil deeds.
+#johnchrysostom

 #### v.15
 >You know that everyone in the province of Asia has deserted me, including Phygelus and Hermogenes.